eholm62/Musical-Propositional-Logic/README.md

 propositions work, and if not, it still has the potential to create interesting rythyms.

 I expanded the scope of the project such that there are four possible scenarios on each beat.
 Those are: rest, ghost, click, and accent.
-The new possibilities are ghost and accent.
+The new possibilities are ghost and accent, because rest and click are the same two scenarios we already had.
 Ghost is like a much softer version of click, and accent is like a click with emphasis on it.

 The way the program determines the scenario for each beat is by making use of one primary and one secondary proposition.
 The two propositions must have the same number of possible combinations.